juliojoel/kuka-kr3/README.md

 Model and simulation in MATLAB of the Kuka KR3 R540 robot.

-A kinematic analysis was done as part of the Robotics course at UFSC (Federal University of Santa Catarina, Brazil), and is available in Portuguese in the doc folder.
+A kinematic analysis was done as part of the Robotics course at UFSC (Federal University of Santa Catarina, Brazil), and is available in Portuguese in 'doc' folder.

 ## Requirements